KnowageLabs/Knowage-Documentation/functionalities-guide/OLAP/ka_user_OLAP.rst

 1. select a member of the pivot table, as in figure above, which will be the parent of the calculated member,

 2. click on the “calculated field” button in the side bar panel: a “Select function” dialog will appear.
-The latter consists of            (refer to :numref:`selectfunctiondialog`):
+The latter consists of            (refer to next figure):

    -  (a) a name input field,
    -  (b) an aggregation functions tab,